Thomas Blake Glover: Freemasonry claim

 There is speculation that he may have been a Freemason.
 However, no concrete evidence has been presented to support the claim.
 The gate with the Freemasons' insignia, which Gardiner and others cite as proof of some connection, was relocated to Glover Garden in the 1960s from the site of the former Masonic Lodge in Matsugae-machi, and none of the buildings in present-day Glover Garden have any historical link with Freemasons.

 What trading houses like Jardine Matheson were looking for were boys of high ambition who showed strength of character useful in negotiation and who were willing to spend years away from their families.
-In Thomas Blake’s case, the scouts may have been Masons: one of the buildings in the Glover Garden complex is a Masonic lodge, and there is a close system of business contacts running through his career.
+In Thomas Blake's case, the scouts may have been Masons: one of the buildings in the Glover Garden complex is a Masonic lodge, and there is a close system of business contacts running through his career.
 Jardine Matheson invited Thomas to interview sometime in early 1857 at the age of 18, and not long after he was posted to China.
-The reason for Jardine Matheson’s appointing Thomas Blake Glover are not documented, even in their own records, and may have involved exotic handshakes.
-We don’t know.
+The reason for Jardine Matheson's appointing Thomas Blake Glover are not documented, even in their own records, and may have involved exotic handshakes.
+We don't know.

-In Scottish Freemasonry it is possible for the son of a Freemason to become one himself, at the age of eighteen, but there remains no evidence that Thomas Berry Glover was a member of the secret society.
+In Scottish Freemasonry, it is possible for the son of a Freemason to become one himself, at the age of eighteen, but there remains no evidence that Thomas Berry Glover was a member of the secret society.

 Residences

 Glover's former residence in Nagasaki is now a visitor attraction known as Glover Garden and attracts two million visitors each year.
 He also had a residence in the Shiba Park area of Tokyo.

 The site of the house where Glover is thought to have been born in Fraserburgh was levelled after a bomb strike during World War II, although a blue plaque marks the site of his birth.
 A display in Fraserburgh Heritage Centre commemorates this link.

 Braehead House in Aberdeen (now known as Glover House) was purchased by the Glover family in 1864 and Thomas Blake's parents lived there until their deaths.
 The house was purchased by Mitsubishi in 1996 and gifted to Grampian Regional Council.
 Due to local government reorganisation, the house became the property of Aberdeen City Council the same year, and in 1997 it was sold to Grampian Japan Trust for £1.
 The Trust sold the house to Mitsubishi for £250,000 who immediately sold it back to them for £1.
 The Trust used the funds to convert part of the house to a museum about Thomas Blake Glover's life.
 It closed to visitors in 2012 and ownership of the empty house transferred to Glover House Trustees Ltd (a company wholly owned by Aberdeen City Council) in 2015.
-As at October 2021, no new use for the house had been found and the property had fallen into disrepair.
+As of October 2021, no new use for the house had been found and the property had fallen into disrepair.